 When I accepted this job, I had no idea what I was getting into.
 I went into the interview not interested in the job at all (I had my heart set on another job for which I had interviewed).
 When the other job fell through and I was offered this job, I decided I was too miserable with my commute to NOT take it.
 The decision was not an easy one.
 It came with much anxiety and doubt.
 But I did what I always do: I held my breath, chose with my heart, and jumped in with both feet, without any regard to facts or reason or logic.

 My first assignment was to help draft a summary judgment motion for a tort case.
-With that assignment, I instantly won over the supervising litigation attorney and earned a spot doing what I loved: litigation defense.
+With that assignment, I earned a spot doing what I loved: litigation defense.
 The stars just seemed to align and I had never been happier.
-The proscribed six month stint ended and yet I stayed on, assigned to co-chair an August trial.
+The proscribed six month stint ended and yet I stayed on.
 While things seemed to work out beautifully, uncertainty always hung in the air.
 I went into work each morning knowing that any day could be my last.

 And then......today, one year and fifteen days later, my leap of faith has paid off.
 This morning, my boss came into my office and shut the door behind her.
 Everything in my training and experience told me to be worried.
 But then I saw a big warm smile on her face and I knew she brought only good news.

 She sat down and told me that one of the senior attorneys in the office is leaving.
 Then she offered me his position.
 A real position.
 A permanent position.
 With actual clients of my very own.
 I beamed uncontrollably and instantly said yes.

 Now, instead of dreading the next four weeks, I'm already excited to return to work from my maternity leave!